Politics and Government Comprehensive Major: Environmental Management Emphasis (with a 3+2 Master in Environmental Management)

 The Environmental Management emphasis allows students to complete the B.A. in Politics and Government (POLS) and the Master in Environmental Management (MEM) at Western in five years.
-To remain qualified for the 3+2, upon earning 66 credits each student must have:
+Students who declare this emphasis must maintain degree progress as suggested in the degree plan and receive approval from the MEM Program Director to apply for provisional admission to the graduate program between August 1st and February 1st.

 At this point, if any aspect of a student’s performance is found to be insufficient, the MEM Director may reject a 3+2 student from the MEM program, in which case the student will need to find a new emphasis or minor in order to complete the undergraduate degree.
-Upon meeting the requirements above, and after Junior Year (reaching 91 credits in this plan—see “MAJOR MAP” at western.edu/3_2) holding to the same GPA and general performance standards outlined above, the School of Graduate Studies will designate students as “MEM candidates with provisional acceptance.”
-Upon completion of the final 29 credits of the Western B.A. in Year Four of this plan, the School of Graduate Studies will designate students as “MEM degree seeking students.”
-Students who have completed all other requirements of the 3+2 program and all Western undergraduate requirements, yet choose to leave the MEM program before Year 5, will still have completed the POLS undergraduate emphasis in Environmental Management and have earned the 120 credits necessary for a Western undergraduate degree.
+Upon meeting the requirements above, and after Junior Year (reaching 96 credits in this plan—see “MAJOR MAP” at western.edu/3_2) holding to the same GPA and general performance standards outlined above, the School of Graduate Studies will designate students as “MEM candidates with provisional acceptance.”
+Upon completion of the final 24 credits (18 graduate credits + 6 undergraduate credits) of the Western B.A. in Year Four of this plan, the School of Graduate Studies will designate students as “MEM degree seeking students.”
+Students who have completed all other requirements of the 3+2 program and all Western undergraduate requirements yet choose to leave the MEM program before Year 5, will still have completed the POLS undergraduate emphasis in Environmental Management (with a 3+2 MEM) and have earned the 120 credits necessary for a Western undergraduate degree.

 POLS 250Politics of the Environment3